Myra connects talented women to professional opportunities through speaking engagements and networking events.

 We strive to honor Bradwell by using our "occupations of civil life" to educate women about their rights, just as she did over a century ago.

-Myra, an all-female troop of Chicago professionals - includes attorneys, artists, educators, entrepreneurs, social workers, mental health professionals, financial planners, non-profit and community leaders - dedicated to closing gaps in knowledge, equality, and justice.
+Myra, an all-female troop of Chicago professionals - includes attorneys, artists, educators, authors, entrepreneurs, social workers, political scientists, journalists, mental health professionals, financial planners, non-profit and community leaders - dedicated to closing gaps in knowledge, equality, and justice.
 Myra matches speakers to companies, organizations, and groups for special events on specific topics.
-Myra speakers also provide bi-monthly Community Talks, open to the public, on topics affecting women and their families.
+Myra speakers also provide quarterly Community Talks, open to the public, on topics affecting women and their families.

 The women of Myra include top professionals in a variety of fields.
 Need a speaker for an event, seminar, or private party?